Disability Awareness Training

 Changing Mindsets – Disability Awareness in the Workplace

-We are able to offer FREE Disability Awareness training – either online or on-site – as open programmes (for any SME or Start-Up business) or for larger organisations with groups of 6 or more managers or employees wanting to attend, we can provide bespoke workshops.
+Thanks to our funding, we are able to offer FREE Disability Awareness training – either online or on-site – as open programmes (for any size organisation or Start-Up located in Devon) or as bespoke workshops for larger organisations with groups of managers or employees wanting to attend.

 Here’s what a recent attendee thought of our Disability and Employment course: “Looking back on the sessions, I think the course structure was perfect.
 The modules covered essential information for employers and the topics were accessible, fun and easy to understand.
 I really liked the relaxed and inclusive feel with permission to ask questions and “get the language wrong”.
 The online course format was good because I didn’t have to travel and it was just 1 or 2 hours out of my day.
 I am very keen to keep learning and would love the opportunity to get involved by offering work experience (or something else) in future.”
 (July 2020)

 We limit each course to a maximum of 15 attendees to ensure the optimum trainer-time.
-Online delivery is via the Zoom platform, but we can also provide courses using Microsoft Teams or Skype for Business.
+Online delivery is usually via the Zoom platform, but we can also provide courses using Microsoft Teams.
+If you are new to using these platforms, we can provide instructions on how to attend our sessions in the most accessible way possible.

 The three courses in our Spring 2021 Open Programme are:

-This online course about Disability and Employment delivered as a 4-part series for Employers, Managers and those in HR roles to find out more about how to inclusively recruit, employ and retain the best talent for your organisation.
-The four sessions cover:
+This online course about Disability and Employment delivered as a 5-part series for Employers, Managers and those in HR roles to find out more about how to inclusively recruit, employ and retain the best talent for your organisation.
+There are four mandatory sessions, with the 5th session being optional to attend:

 - An Introduction to Disability Awareness in the Workplace, including Models of Disability, the Equality Act (2010) and Disability Discrimination